BET+

-BET+ is a streaming service operated by Tyler Perry Studios and the BET Media Group, a subsidiary of Paramount Skydance Corporation's CBS Entertainment Group.
-The service was first announced on June 24, 2019, and launched on September 19, 2019.
+BET+ was a streaming service operated by Tyler Perry Studios and the BET Media Group, a subsidiary of Paramount Skydance Corporation's Paramount Media Networks.
+The service was first announced on June 24, 2019, launched on September 19, 2019, and shut down on July 22, 2026.

-BET+ features both original films and television series from the BET program library and is the exclusive streaming home of programming produced by Tyler Perry, as part of BET's overall deal with him.
+BET+ featured both original films and television series from the BET program library and was the exclusive streaming home of programming produced by Tyler Perry, as part of BET's overall deal with him.
 Will Packer and Tracy Oliver have also signed on to produce original programming for the service.

 BET+ was part of Viacom's 2017 turnaround strategy, which saw the company acquiring and investing into digital platforms.
 Prior to the announcement of BET+, Viacom acquired the free streaming platform Pluto TV on March 4, 2019, and launched several channels branded after Viacom-owned cable networks and IPs, including BET-branded channels.

 History

 Original BET+ logo from September 2019 to November 2021.

 In 2017, Viacom launched BET Play, which carried BET original content but was not available in the United States.
 During that same year, Tyler Perry signed a multiyear production deal with Viacom.

 On June 24, 2019, BET+ was announced as a joint venture between BET and Tyler Perry Studios, set to launch in the fall of that year.
 As part of his deal with BET, Perry has part ownership in the service.

 On September 9, 2019, an official launch date was announced for September 19, 2019, and announced Devin Griffin as general manager of the streaming service.
 The service launched on September 19 that year.
 BET+ accounted for half of subscriber growth and nearly all revenue growth for BET in 2021.

+On March 13, 2026, Paramount Skydance announced its purchase of Tyler Perry Studios' stake in BET+, with plans to shut down the service and folded it into Paramount+ on July 22, 2026, and its programming moving to the BET Hub.